kalluparambil/snippets/MSFT/VSCode/Tips.md

 Type your search string
 CTRL + SHIFT + L to select all occurrences found (max.
 999) ESC (or close search dialog with top-right X)
+-- Select whole lines (use the shortcut that works)
-CTRL + I to select whole lines
+  1. CTRL + I to select whole lines
+  2. SHIFT + ALT + Right Arrow
 CTRL + C
 Open new file
 CTRL + V